© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Blaen y Cwm Ring Cairn is a scheduled monument protected by Cadw under reference MG279.
 View the official record →

-Blaen y Cwm Ring Cairn is a Neolithic or Early Bronze Age funerary monument located in Wales and designated as a Scheduled Ancient Monument under Cadw reference MG279.
+Blaen y Cwm Ring Cairn is a prehistoric funerary monument located in Wales, designated as a scheduled ancient monument under Cadw reference MG279.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG279.

 Blaen y Cwm Ring Cairn dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Blaen y Cwm Ring Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG279.